paulnakroshis/DataFit.jl/README.md

 # DataFit.jl
+## 16 Feb 2023: Not ready for use yet
+### In the docs folder is a notebook used for development.

 The goal of this Julia package is to allow the user to fit a data set with one independent variable to a model with N parameters, and to do so while taking accound the uncertainties in the independent and dependent variables.